Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Implemented Greater and Superior Jian
 - Implemented first types of stat-granting weapons: Radiant, Carbon Fiber, Enchanted, and Lucky
 - Pike replaced the IronLance

+7/7:

+- Fixed small bug where enemies could be pulled on top of the player when using the WindVortex spell